ghostx2013/puppetdb-vagrant-example/README.md

 ## You need:

-* VMWare Fusion 5.0 or VirtualBox 4.2.10
+* VirtualBox 4.2.10 or greater
 * Vagrant 1.2.x or greater
-* Vagrant Fusion Driver if using VMWare Fusion
 * RVM or rbenv is recommended

 ## Usage